Pakistan faces grim economic forecast amid loan pay back deadlines

 Despite such a downcast economic description of the country at present, Pakistan’s Finance Minister Ishaq Dar on Friday said that “there is no way Pakistan is going to default," referring to a number of loans that the country has committed in past to pay back to the multilateral financial institutions and countries.

 "We are in a tight position.
 We don’t have USD 24bn in foreign exchange reserves that our (last) government left in 2016.
 But that’s not my fault.
-It’s the system’s fault," Darr told investors at a ceremony to mark the listing of Pakistan’s first developmental real estate investment trust scheme on the stock exchange, as per the Pakistan news agency.
+It’s the system’s fault," Darr told investors at a ceremony to mark the listing of Pakistan’s first developmental real estate investment trust scheme on the stock exchange.

-The Dawn in a recent report, quoted the State Bank of Pakistan saying that the incumbent Pakistan government avoided focusing on growth for the fiscal year FY23, resulting in a drop in growth.
+A recent Dawn report quoted the State Bank of Pakistan saying that the incumbent Pakistan government avoided focusing on growth for the fiscal year FY23, resulting in a drop in growth.

 Despite sacrificing growth, Pakistan’s government has not been able to achieve price stability and financial stability, the bank said in its annual statement.